 Catalonia, leader in Business Innovation

-These are questions of a profound philosophical nature but without an obvious answer.
-Regardless, there are numerous reports and studies from bodies like the Mobile World Congress, l’Agència per la Competitivitat de l’Empresa (ACCIÓ) – Agency for the Competitiveness of the Business – or the Fundación de Estudios de Economia Aplicada (Fedea) – Studies and Applied Economics Foundation – which not only confirm that Catalans do something indeed, but that we do it quite well.
+Numerous reports and studies from institutions like the Mobile World Congress, l’Agència per la Competitivitat de l’Empresa (ACCIÓ) or the Fundación de Estudios de Economia Aplicada not only confirm that Catalans do something indeed, but that we do it quite well.
 So year after year Catalonia tops rankings on business’ innovation.

 Innovation that is always linked to investment in R&D, a key factor because one cannot understand one without the other, and here data also shows an increase of 2.4% in 2019 compared to the previous year, third year of continuous growth and the highest figure in the historical series although below the Spanish State (4.2%) and the European Union (4.5%).